nulluser/PropMotion/README.md

 driving the servo controller and running the NeoPixels.
 The PropController code sends a sync byte when it is ready for new data.
 This is needed because both the RGB LED update and I2C servo controller update are interrupt based, and tend to lose serial data if new data comes in while they are busy.

-VixenMotion runs on the PC.
+PropMotionSimulator runs on the PC.
 It is responsible for redirecting the control data to the PropController as well as emulating a ACN E1.31 device.

-VixenMotion sends the latest control data to the serial port when it receives the sync byte from PropController.
+PropMotionSimulator sends the latest control data to the serial port when it receives the sync byte from PropController.

 The system update at around 100hz